How to choose the right injectable

 Types of injectables

 Injectables are minimally invasive, non-surgical treatments with little to no downtime.
-There are three main types of injectables and whether they're smoothing, restoring, or enhancing the face, each type works differently to address different concerns.
+There are two main types of injectables, and whether they’re smoothing, restoring, or enhancing the face, each type works differently to address different concerns.

 This is the category most people think of when it comes to injectables.
-Neuromodulators work by weakening and paralyzing the muscles in the face, affecting the signaling between nerve cells.
-The most popular neuromodulator in dermatology is Botulinum toxin type A and is most often injected into the forehead and around the eyes and brows to soften wrinkles, frown lines, crow’s feet, and more.
+Neuromodulators work by weakening and temporarily paralyzing the muscles in the face, affecting the signaling between nerve cells.
+The most popular neuromodulator used in dermatology is Botulinum toxin type A which is most often injected into the forehead and around the eyes and brows to soften wrinkles, frown lines, crow’s feet, and more.